opensjpd/datasets/README.md

 ### License

 These data are public records and are free to use without license or permission.
 Attribution is appreciated.
+For details, see [license](LICENSE.md)

 ### Description